luciusmagn/magnusi.tech/posts/huoh.md

 Hello, I welcome you, dear listener.
 On this most auspicious of nights, let me recount a series of strange events that make a story, one that I hope will be compelling, even if only a bit.

-However, I must warn you - I'm a cartographer, not a writer or a storyteller, I work with maps and factsheets, the telling of a story, despite being a newfound hobby of mine, still largely remains an enigma to me.
+However, I must warn you - I'm a cartographer, not a writer or a storyteller, I work with maps and fact-sheets, the telling of a story, despite being a newfound hobby of mine, still largely remains an enigma to me.
 I cannot accurately convey the feelings, the oddities or the speech patterns of people I have never met in person.